 I was the girl who would cry on the train because someone, in their advanced years, was sitting alone and looked sad.
 I would pick up that sadness and hold it inside my chest until it leaked out of my eyes.
 Not a great way to deal with things in social work.
 My ex-husband, then my boyfriend, made me take a hard look at what it might be like for me to deal with real issues for children and adults in our society.
 He was right.
 I was not ready for that.

-So, I went on to HR, for a very short time, then advertizing.
+So, I went on to HR, for a very short time, then advertising.
 Then, I moved to marketing in law firm.
 That was the last job I held full-time when I married and began a family.

-I truly believe in what they put out in the world.
+I truly believe in what CTI uses as the model for coaching.
 We are not broken.
 We are just right, but we hide who we really are under all of the shoulds, and self doubt and other things we have picked up along the way.
-I believe that if we all uncovered exactly who we are supposed to be, the humna race would run like a perfect machine.
-We would all connect like a huge puzzle and create something new a amzing.
+I believe that if we all uncovered exactly who we are supposed to be, the human race would run like a perfect machine.
+We would all connect like a huge puzzle and create something new and amazing.

 As I was looking at myself during my 2 years of postpartum (I said it was severe), I also realized that a big part of my issue was my marriage.
 I was not happily married.
 We worked on it, but in the end, we were better off going in different directions.
 And here I am today.